peteroupc/peteroupc.github.io/randomfunc.md

 This section describes randomization methods that use random real numbers, not just random integers.

 However, whenever possible, **applications should work with random integers**, rather than other random real numbers.
 This is because:
-- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and more numerically stable than random real number generation algorithms.
+- Computers can represent integers more naturally than other real numbers, making random integer generation algorithms more portable and more numerically stable than random real number generation algorithms.<sup>[**(36)**](#Note36)</sup>
 - No computer can choose from among all real numbers between two others, since there are infinitely many of them.

+Even when used with a secure random number generator, none of the methods given in this section are designed to generate random numbers for information security purposes (e.g., random encryption keys or other secrets), unless noted otherwise.
+In fact, random non-integer numbers are rarely if ever seen in serious information security applications.

+Other applications, especially unit tests, simulations, and machine learning, may care about repeatable "random" numbers.
+It is hard for a method to generate repeatable results from run to run or across computers if it uses non-integer numbers.<sup>[**(37)**](#Note37)</sup>

 <a id=Uniform_Random_Real_Numbers></a>
 ### Uniform Random Real Numbers